Sixth International Conference

 Names of author(s), their addresses (postal and e-mail), and phone numbers should also be given in the first page of the paper.
 The manuscripts should be emailed to firstname.lastname@example.org before the due date.

-The accepted papers presented in the Conference may be published by Emerald with ISBN Number.
+The accepted papers presented in the Conference may be considered for publication based on their merit, by Emerald with ISBN Number.

 Air: The nearest airport is Mangaluru International Airport (35 Kms).
 All the major carriers like Air India, Jet Airways, and Spice Jet have daily flights from Dubai, Abu-Dhabi, Mumbai, Bengaluru, Delhi, Cochin, Hyderabad and Chennai.
 The drive from the airport is approximately 40 minutes and pre-paid taxis are also available.